Scope evaluation

 Test your scope evaluation scripts as you did for the demonstration.
 After validating your script with OAuth 2.0 provider overrides in your test client, you can update the OAuth 2.0 provider configuration to use the script.

-In the AM admin UI, add the script to the target realm if you have not done so.
+1. Under Native Consoles > Access Management, add the script to the target realm if you haven’t done so.

 Available objects